WWE Rumors: 3 Reasons Why WWE Needs To Sign Ronda Rousey

 The WWE’s women’s division is on a good role right now with a lot of interesting characters that has been missing since the days of Trish Stratus and Lita.
 While today’s WWE divas are still not up to par with that era, bringing Ronda Rousey to the fold could change all that.

-The WWE needs to be careful with this to avoid any Brock Lesnar like situation.
+The WWE needs to be careful with this to avoid any Brock Lesnar-like situation.
 They cannot build Rousey up to be super human as this will stagnate the division.
 A compelling storyline with Charlotte Flair will make great drama only if Ronda is not built up to be invincible.

 Bringing Rousey in gives the divas instant credibility.
 This will actually benefit all the other women of WWE during the times they share the ring with someone of Rousey’s caliber and pedigree.